 Cybersecurity incidents have become a necessary evil for businesses that want to scale faster.
 There were 1,767 data breaches reported in the first half of 2021, exposing over 18.8 billion records.
 This spike is a stark increase from the same period a year earlier when malicious actors accessed 4.1 billion records.

-In present times, hackers deploy ever-changing tactics and sophisticated technology to steal valuable data from businesses.
+Today, hackers deploy ever-changing tactics and sophisticated technology to steal valuable data from businesses.
 These organizations are left struggling to fend off cyber threats.
 No matter what they do, hackers are always a step ahead, as substantiated by the fact that enterprises with robust security measures often deal with data breaches.

-Critical Roles In An Incident Response Plan
+Critical Roles in an Incident Response Plan

 Ensure the effectiveness of your incident response plan by working with a reliable team.